 DALLAS, TEXAS (March 20, 2020) – United Way has launched a fund to address both urgent and long-term needs of North Texans in the wake of the coronavirus pandemic–the United Way of Metropolitan Dallas Coronavirus Response & Recovery Fund.
 Funds raised will spur both immediate and long-term relief to our most vulnerable North Texas neighbors.
-Contributors to the fund include (in alphabetical order): Sara & Gary Ahr, Capa & Troy Aikman, Beth & Greg Delagi, Amerisource Bergen Company, AT&T, Bank of America, Ed & Cathie Galante, Hoblitzelle Foundation, McKesson Corporation, The Mike and Mary Terry Family Foundation, The Perot Foundation, The Reilly Family Foundation, Mary & Richard Templeton, Texas Capital Bank, Texas Mutual Insurance, Texas Instruments Foundation, Toyota, The Perot Foundation, USAA, Vistra Energy, on behalf of TXU Energy, and Wells Fargo.
+Contributors to the fund include (in alphabetical order): AAA, Sara & Gary Ahr, Capa & Troy Aikman, Allstate, Amerisource Bergen Company, AT&T, Atmos, Bank of America, The Bradley Family Fund, Diane and Hal Brierley, Burns & McDonnell, Celanese Corporation, Beth & Greg Delagi, Deloitte, Enterprise, Karen & Tom Falk, Frito-Lay North America, Ed & Cathie Galante, Linda & Robert Graham, Hillcrest Foundation, Hoblitzelle Foundation, Howard Hughes Corporation, Kansas City Southern, Katherine C. Carmody Charitable Trust, Kimberly-Clark Corporation, McKesson Corporation, Meadows Foundation, The Mike and Mary Terry Family Foundation, Moozie Foundation, NEC, Oncor, PACCAR, The Perot Foundation, PNC, Barbara and Stan Rabin, Debbie and Dave Rader, The Reilly Family Foundation, Rita Crocker Clements Foundation, Sandra Phillips Rogers, Samsung, Santander Consumer USA, Jean Savage, Target, Mary & Richard Templeton, Texas Capital Bank, Texas Mutual Insurance, Texas Instruments Foundation, Toyota, Transamerica, USAA, Van Trust Real Estate, Vistra Energy, on behalf of TXU Energy, and Wells Fargo.
 More contributions from individuals, philanthropic and corporate partners are expected to follow.
 Funds raised will spur both immediate and long-term relief to our most vulnerable North Texas neighbors.

 United Way is working with community leaders, including the Dallas County Health Department, funders, school districts and local service providers to identify resource and service gaps in order to begin planning for long-term recovery.
 Proceeds raised for the United Way of Metropolitan Dallas Coronavirus Response & Recovery Fund will go directly to community-based organizations assisting those most impacted by this pandemic.